 Add To Favorites

 What’s a cinquain?
-Find out as you use the intense colors of Crayola® Model Magic to accent the number of syllables in each line of your original verse.
+Students will find out as they use the intense colors of Crayola® Model Magic to accent the number of syllables in each line of an original verse.

 Ask students how, in their experience, stories and/or poems help them visualize, or paint mental pictures of, what is going on in a story.
 A discussion of visualization should follow.